 President | Shareholder | Attorney

 Craig Sharnetzka focuses his practice in the areas of municipal law, real estate, bankruptcy and estate planning and administration.
-He is a shareholder with CGA Law Firm and currently chairs the firm’s municipal law department.
+He is the current President of CGA Law Firm and previously chaired the Firm’s Municipal Law Practice Group.

 Through his municipal law practice, Craig represents a number of municipalities in the capacity of a solicitor.
 He routinely drafts ordinances, resolutions, contracts and advises council members and elected and appointed officials and employees in matters such as open meeting laws, planning, zoning, and other land use issues, economic development, personnel, capacity, and other matters.